About Japanese beetle traps

 - Hand picking.
 Instead of using traps, some gardeners use a more hands-on approach—literally!
 Every morning when the beetles are sluggish, you can pick them off by hand and drop them in a bucket of soapy water.
 Even when they are more alert, Japanese beetles are slow and easy to catch.

 - Biological control.
 Although biological control doesn’t provide an immediate way to eliminate the adult beetles eating your plants, they can be used to kill the grubs that will become next year’s adult beetles.
-One option is nematodes—microscopic parasitic roundworms that actively seek out and kill grubs in the soil.
+One option is Beneficial Nematodes —microscopic parasitic roundworms that actively seek out and kill grubs in the soil.
 For Japanese beetles, the most effective are Steinernema glaseri and Heterorhabditis bacteriophora.
 Another option is to use soil bacteriums that affect the development of Japanese beetle grubs.
 Options are Bacillus thuringiensis and Bacillus papillae (also known as milky spore).
 These options can take as long as 2 to 4 years to become effective.

 - Parasites.
 Releasing natural enemies or parasites of Japanese beetles can help reduce the population.
 Two such parasites (Tiphia vernalis and Istocheta aldrichi) are being studied by the USDA, but are not yet commercially available.